 4 new imported COVID-19 cases reported in Shanghai

-The city reported four new imported coronavirus cases on Tuesday, said the Shanghai Health Commission on Wednesday morning.
+The city reported four new imported coronavirus cases on Thursday, while eight patients were discharged from hospital upon recovery, said the Shanghai Health Commission on Friday morning.

+The first patient is a Russian who arrived at the Shanghai Pudong International Airport on November 15.

+The second patient is a Chinese living in Italy who arrived at the Shanghai airport on November 17.

 No new locally transmitted or suspected cases were reported during the last 24 hours, according to the commission.